University campus in Idaho

 Industry & Workforce

-Idaho offers a robust and accessible computer science education landscape with 15 institutions offering programs across all degree levels, from associate's to doctoral degrees (IPEDS).
+Idaho offers a strong and accessible computer science education landscape with 15 institutions offering programs across all degree levels, from associate's to doctoral degrees (IPEDS).
 In 2023, Idaho institutions awarded 379 bachelor's completions, 35 master's degrees, and 16 doctoral degrees in computer science, reflecting strong institutional commitment to computing education.
-The state's top-ranked programs—including Boise State University, University of Idaho, and Brigham Young University-Idaho—provide world-class education at competitive costs.
+The state's top-ranked programs, including Boise State University, University of Idaho, and Brigham Young University-Idaho, provide education at competitive costs.
 With average public in-state tuition of just $6,084 annually for four-year institutions, Idaho ranks among the most affordable states for computer science education (College Scorecard).

 Salary Outlook